Veggie burger: United States

-Burger King introduced a veggie burger in 2002, the first to be made available nationally in the U.S. They have also sold veggie burgers in their Australian franchise, Hungry Jack's.
+Burger King (BK) introduced a veggie burger in 2002, the first to be made available nationally in the U.S. They have also sold veggie burgers in their Australian franchise, Hungry Jack's.
+In 2019, BK rolled out the Impossible Whopper as a veggie burger that realistically imitates their signature beef-based Whopper hamburger.

 Veggie burgers have been sold in certain Subways and Harvey's, as well as many chain restaurants, such as Red Robin, Chili's, Denny's, Friendly's, Culvers, Johnny Rockets, and Hard Rock Cafe.
 Occasionally the veggie burger option will appear at the bottom of a menu as a possible substitution for beef or turkey burgers, rather than as an individual menu item.

+Burger King

+Besides introducing a plant-based variant of its Whopper in the United States (called the Impossible Whopper), Burger King sells a plant-based variant of the Whopper abroad, including in Europe (called the Rebel Whopper or the Plant-Based Whopper).
+In Germany, Burger King has already introduced plant-based versions of every item on the menu, using plant-based substitutes of beef and plant-based substitutes of chicken.

 McDonald's

-Different kinds of veggie burgers, including the vegetarian McVeggie and the vegan McVegan, are also served permanently in McDonald's restaurants in:
+Different kinds of veggie burgers, including the vegetarian McVeggie, the vegan McVegan, and the McPlant, are also served permanently in McDonald's restaurants in: